October 18, 2019

 Softwashing thatched roofs is a nice niche market that softwash contractors may like to explore, especially those who live in rural areas.

-Quick tip: We do not recommend treating thatch with Benz Lightning Cleanze or Tornado Cleanze – or any other sodium hypochlorite mix – because the sodium hypochlorite (SH) could damage the reeds.
+Quick tip: We do not recommend treating thatch with Benz Lightning Cleanze or Tornado Cleanze – or any other sodium hypochlorite product – because the sodium hypochlorite (SH) could damage the reeds.

 SH is used to destroy wood in pulp mills, so we strongly suggest not spraying it on a thatched roof.
 This is the same reason we do not generally advocate SH for cleaning wooden surfaces.